cmakesnap/snap/README.md

 CMake SNAP
 ===================
-Snap makes building software with C/C++/Python/Java targets easier...

-With Snap you can
+Snap makes building software with C/C++/Python/Java targets easier.
+With Snap you can...
 * Write short and readable CMakeLists.txt files
-* To use a package, just list the package URIs....
+* Use a package in a new target just by listing the package name (a URI formatted string).
 * All dependent packages are imported and built when required.